JudgeSi/saucelabs-challenge/magnificent-monitor/README.md

 * Since the requirements on the timeframes for the health reports are very vague, they are configurable.
 * The message which this monitor logs should be machine readable, for later analyses.
 They are therefore written in json format.
+* implementation is done as a spring boot app, for testing, reliability & scheduling.
+The embedded webserver is not started though.

 ## 4. Functionality
 Based on the challenge and the design goals the following functionality was decided upon.